Modi to visit China this week as rapprochement gathers pace

 The confrontation between the nuclear-armed powers in the Himalayas underscored Indian alarm at China’s expanding security and economic links in South Asia.

-It is almost unheard for foreign leaders to visit China twice in such close succession.
+It is almost unheard of for foreign leaders to visit China twice in such close succession.
+Xi is also extending Modi the rare honour of a meeting outside of Beijing, which almost never happens unless there is a multilateral summit taking place.

 Modi’s nationalist government has reversed course on its relationship with Beijing apparently after realising its hard line on China was not working.